Rome2Rio

 What companies run services between Design Museum, England and Russell Square, England?

 London Underground (Tube) operates a subway from Earl's Court station to Russell Square station every 5 minutes.
-Tickets cost £2–4 and the journey takes 19 min.
+Tickets cost £2–4 and the journey takes 18 min.
 Alternatively, Metroline Travel operates a bus from The Design Museum to Haymarket / Jermyn Street every 10 minutes.
 Tickets cost £2 and the journey takes 27 min.
+Abellio London also services this route every 5 minutes.

 Train operators